nikovett/charging-planner/CONTEXT.md

 The greedy algorithm made locally optimal choices that prevented globally optimal combinations.
 The DP guarantees the cheapest valid solution.
 Reconstruction uses a latest-preferred tiebreaker for equal-price ties.

 ### Gap merge removed
 `close_gap_merge` would bridge short gaps by including expensive gap slots, overriding price optimisation.
-The DP enforces gap constraints at selection time — gaps between blocks are a direct consequence of price optimisation, not something to patch.
+The DP enforces gap constraints at selection time.

 ### `min_slot_minutes` and `min_gap_minutes` are separate constraints
-`min_slot_minutes` controls minimum block length; `min_gap_minutes` controls minimum gap between blocks (default 15).
-They were previously the same value which forced unnecessarily long gaps when `min_slot_minutes` was set to e.g. 2h.
+Previously both used the same value, forcing unnecessarily long gaps when `min_slot_minutes` was set to e.g. 2h.

 ### Forecast augmentation is display-only (unless it's the only source)
-When real prices are available (ENTSO-E or Sähkötin), forecast slots in `price_slots` are never passed to the selection algorithm or optimal calculation — they exist solely to fill the histogram's right side.
-However, when both real sources fail, `fetch_forecast_prices` is used as a last resort and those slots ARE used for selection.
-In that case no display augmentation is fetched on top (the `price_source != "forecast"` guard prevents it).
+When real prices are available, forecast slots are never passed to the selection algorithm or optimal calculation.
+When both real sources fail, forecast IS used for selection — but no display augmentation is fetched on top.

-### Historical slots included in price_slots
-Both ENTSO-E and Sähkötin return slots from the previous evening onwards (not just future slots).
-This gives the histogram enough data to center properly on the charging slot midpoint without being clamped to "now".

 ### PlanParams price pool separation
-`PlanParams` has three explicitly named price pools to prevent historical/forecast data leaking into calculations:
+Three explicitly named pools prevent historical/forecast data leaking into calculations:
 - `display_prices` — all real slots including historical.
-Used only for building `price_slots` in the JSON output.
+Used only for `price_slots` JSON output.
 - `future_prices` — real slots from now onwards.
-Used for `price_stats` (min/avg/max), optimal calculation, and print summary.
+Used for `price_stats`, optimal calculation, scheduler.
 - `forecast_slots` — predicted slots.
-Appended to `price_slots` after real slots, never used in any calculation.
+Appended to `price_slots`, never used in calculations.

-### Hero price replaces stat grid
-The old 4-column stats row (scheduled / avg price / vs market / vs optimal) was replaced with two large hero numbers.
-The "vs optimal" percentage is replaced by visual outline bars in the histogram — if scheduled and optimal slots overlap completely, no outlines appear.
+### Retained minutes never compound
+`min(future_minutes, prev_retained_minutes)` ensures the retained portion never grows when the script runs multiple times before charging starts.

-### ntfy is a failure channel only
+### ntfy removed — GHA is the primary run environment
-The old behaviour sent a success notification after every delivery.
-Now ntfy only fires on failures, forecast fallback, or skipped profiles — eliminating noise on the happy path.
+ntfy was originally used to notify on delivery failures, forecast prices, and skipped profiles.
+Removed because:
+- Forecast warning is already visible on the dashboard
+- Delivery failures exit non-zero → GHA emails the operator
+- GHA is the primary run environment; local cron is secondary

+### OCPP delivery handler removed
+Requires direct WebSocket access to the charger — fundamentally incompatible with GHA-first architecture.
+The OCPP `ChargingProfile` object remains in the plan JSON output for any downstream system that wants it.

+### Charge Amps uses internal web portal API
+The official external API doesn't support scheduling.
+We reverse engineered the internal API from browser dev tools network traffic.
+See "Charge Amps integration" section.

 ---